 EMPLOYEE ASSISTANCE PROGRAM

 The Employee Assistance Program (EAP) is a service paid for you by the City of Bowling Green.
 It provides confidential, professional short-term counseling, referral, and follow-up for you and your family members.
 The program also provides legal and financial consultation services, as well as assistance with elder care, child care, adoption, education, and daily living concerns.
 The City recognizes its employees as one of its most valuable resources.
 While everyone experiences stress, sometimes the effects of too much stress can disrupt work performance and personal well-being.
+The EAP is designed to help you deal with problems before they become unmanageable.
+The EAP can provide help in a variety of areas, including: depression; grief and loss; relationship problems; alcohol and drug related problems; financial pressures; family problems; parenting concerns; stress; and anxiety.
+All sessions are confidential and professional.

 Summary of EAP Benefits: